-Now celebrating its third season, the MotoAmerica road-racing championship has just finished the third of 10 rounds at Virginia International Raceway (VIR) on May 12-14.
+Now celebrating its third season, the MotoAmerica Road-Racing championship has just finished the fifth of 10 rounds at the Utah Motorsports Campus on June 23-25.
 Led by three-time 500cc GP world champion Wayne Rainey, MotoAmerica is the top US road-racing series, but its shared mission is preparing young riders for international competition.
 Dunlop is the official tire of MotoAmerica, and all the slick tires used in the series are developed and manufactured by Dunlop in Buffalo, New York.

 KTM RC Cup

 With evenly matched KTMs throttled by hungry young riders, it’s an easy bet that competition will always be tight in the RC Cup.
 And it is.
 After seven races , Benjamin Smith led the standings firmly with three wins, two seconds and two thirds totaling 147 points, a fat 29-point advantage over Jackson Blackman and his three wins and two additional podiums.
 Lying third at press time was Draik Beauchamp with one win and three other podiums totaling 99 points.

 The MotoAmerica season next takes flight at Laguna Seca Raceway in California on July 7-9, then carries all the way through summer to the September 15-17 finale at Barber Motorsports Park in Alabama.
 Go to motoamerica.com for more info, or to access live coverage on beIN SPORTS CONNECT.